jaypeeds/audacity-meta-tagger/README.md

 # audacity-meta-tagger
-Script to generate tracks XML metadata to be used for Audacity multiple file export If duration values are available they are used to generate a labels file for each side of the record, otherwise a standard length of 3 minutes is assumed, but generated file must be adjusted.
+Script to generate tracks XML metadata to be used for Audacity multiple file export.
+If duration values are available they are used to generate a labels file for each side of the record, otherwise a standard length of 3 minutes is assumed, but generated file must be adjusted.

 Usage